calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V3.md

 4. Executive decision on response
 5. Normal operations resume or emergency procedures activate [`freeze` + `emergencyExit`]
 ```
-Speed where it matters, control where it counts.

 ### Daily Operations (No Executive approval required)
 ```